aurelian-one/au/specification/DOCUMENT.md

 - `Workspace` - A collection of Todos and metadata.
 Clients collaborate on a Workspace level.
 - `Todo` - A task within a Workspace.
+- `Comment` - A attached Comment for a Todo

 ## 1. An Aurelian Workspace is a native decompressed Automerge Document